The next Calgary election is on October 20, 2025. Illustration by The Sprawl. Source: Flickr/chealion

 Official Party

-The Calgary Party publicly launched on October 23, 2024, with employment lawyer Brian Thiessen declaring his intention to run for mayor.
+The Calgary Party publicly launched in October 2024 with employment lawyer Brian Thiessen declaring his intention to run for mayor.
 Former Naheed Nenshi chief of staff Chima Nkemdirim is working on the Calgary Party campaign, as is political strategist Stephen Carter.
 The party says its mission is “making Calgary safer, more inclusive, and more responsive to the needs of its residents.”
 The party’s stated priorities include housing, strengthening community policing and “getting Calgary moving again.”

 Communities First

-Pledging to replace a “dysfunctional” city council, Communities First was launched on December 10, 2024, by four city councillors—Ward 1’s Sonya Sharp, Ward 7’s Terry Wong, Ward 10’s Andre Chabot and Ward 13’s Dan McLean—and former Ward 8 councillor John Mar.
+Pledging to replace a “dysfunctional” city council, Communities First was launched in December 2024 by four sitting city councillors—Sonya Sharp, Terry Wong, Andre Chabot and Dan McLean—and former Ward 8 councillor John Mar.
 Communities First describes itself as a caucus of like-minded individuals that will prioritize “smart and respectful growth” by encouraging “higher densities through redevelopment that respects community character.”
 Other stated priorities include keeping taxes low and upkeep of city infrastructure.

 Mayoral candidates